propensive/contextual/readme.md

 ```
 fury layer import -i propensive/contextual
 ```
-A binary is available on Maven Central as `com.propensive:contextual_<scala-version>:1.3.0`.
+A binary is available on Maven Central as `com.propensive:contextual-core_<scala-version>:1.5.0`.
 This may be added to an [sbt](https://www.scala-sbt.org/) build with:
 ```
-libraryDependencies += "com.propensive" %% "contextual" % "1.3.0"
+libraryDependencies += "com.propensive" %% "contextual-core" % "1.5.0"
 ```

 ## Contributing